How Do You Mend a Broken Heart? 5 Tips to Help You Move On

 Posted Feb 14, 2019

-1. Feel the loss: As I wrote in “Emotions are Important, But Not so Much,” there are times you need to lean into emotions and feel their full force.
+- Feel the loss: As I wrote in “Emotions Are Important, But Not So Much,” there are times you need to lean into emotions and feel their full force.
 Initially in a break-up, I think this is important.
 There is a loss, and it must be felt.
 So, listen to those heart-wrenching melodies.
 Feel the pain.
 But remember, this is temporary and transient.

-3. No past, no future, only the present: Remember though emotions need to be felt, they are just an experience, not truth.
+- No past, no future, only the present: Remember though emotions need to be felt, they are just an experience, not truth.
 Emotions don’t have to run your life.
 I have seen (and have been guilty of) piling on the negative.
 Thoughts about why it hurts so badly multiply.
 (In all likelihood this is the logical brain’s way of trying to make sense of the pain.)
 Things that aren't so meaningful take on new, painful meaning.
+Mindfulness of the present moment and the beauty in it can be of great assistance here.
+Clear your mind for a few seconds and be present.
+Notice the world around you.

 Getting over a broken heart isn’t easy.
 It takes time, and it is a process.
 But like any process, there are things that speed it or impede it.
 Regardless, it is your process.
 Do what you need to do for you.
 The point of this post isn’t to rush through heartache.